HOW TO PLAN A DUBAI ITINERARY FOR 3 OR 4 DAYS

 This is probably the best way to spend time away from all the modern parts of Dubai.

-Day 3 in Dubai – Madinat Jumeirah, Dubai Marina, and JBR Walk
+Day 3 in Dubai – Madinat Jumeirah, Marina, and JBR Walk

-This day (whether it is your first, second, or third) can be all about the new and modern parts of Dubai.
+This day (whether it is your first, second, third, or fourth day in Dubai) can be all about the new and modern parts of Dubai.
 This is the beautiful thing: there are so many different areas and neighborhoods that you will not get bored in 3 days in Dubai.

-Here are three really fun and beautiful areas that are just waiting to be explored.

-If you only have time to see one for whatever reason, I would suggest visiting the Dubai Marina.
-However, if you can visit all three of them, even better.
+If you only have time to see one for whatever reason, I suggest visiting Marina.
+However, it is even better if you can visit all three of them.